Omari Richins

 At the Trust

-I work deeply in community to improve health and well-being, focusing on groups that have been marginalized, using an equity and population health lens.
-Through the Trust’s Healthy Places NC work, I am engaging with residents in some of North Carolina’s most vibrant yet underserved communities, to ensure that everyone has a seat at the table in improving their community’s health and well-being.
+By centering equity and leveraging my background in population health, I work deeply with communities and organizations focused on improving the health and well-being of groups that have been marginalized.
+Through the Trust’s Healthy Places NC work, I engage residents in some of Eastern North Carolina’s most vibrant and underserved areas to ensure that everyone has a seat at the table, as we work collaboratively for thriving communities.

 I Work On